renatco/cf-vagrant-installer/README.md

 ```

 ## Running Cloud Foundry

-Cloud Foundry will be bootstrapped the first time the Vagrant provisioner runs.
-After the bootstrap is complete, an upstart configuration will be generated to automatically start Cloud Foundry at boot.

-The following commands may be helpful if you wish to manually start and stop Cloud Foundry.
+Once the Virtual Machine initializarion process is finished, CF will be always started at boot time.

+Handy scripts to start, stop and check CF status:

 ```
 # shell into the VM if you are not already there
 vagrant ssh

-# Take a look if all Cloud Foundry components are up
-initctl list | grep cf-

-# Start Cloud Foundry
-sudo initctl start cf

-# Also, to stop:
-sudo initctl stop cf
+cd /vagrant
+./start.sh
+./status.sh
+./stop.sh
 ```

 ## Test Your New Cloud Foundry (v2) Instance

 * Set up your PaaS account

-> CF must be up and running
+CF must be up and running and it has to be done from repository root directory

-*
 ```
-# From repository root directory
 rake cf:init_cf_cli
 ```
-> If you need to access this CF instance again, the target url is: api.cf.local

 * Push a very simple sinatra application
-*

 ```
 cd /vagrant/test/fixtures/apps/sinatra
 cf push